SSG-DRD-IOT/gateway-setup/README.md

 * Use weak password - YES
 * Encryption - No

 ### If installing over Windriver:

 * Configure Logical Volume Manager
 * YES
-* Delete Volume Group
+* Delete logical volume
-* Select both volume groups
+* Select volume group
 * Reduce Volume Group
-* Select Volume Group
+* Select /dev/mmcblk0p2 and /dev/mmcblk0p2
 * Go Back
 * Force UEFI Install -YES
-* Continue to manual partition
+* Reboot and continue to manual partition

 ### If 64GB or more:
 * use guided partition: use entire disk